 People born on or after 6 April 1978 will have a State Pension age of 68.

-Will there be any further changes to the State Pension age?
+Will there be further changes to the State Pension age?

 The Pensions Act NI (2015) provides for a regular review of the State Pension age to make sure that any further changes take place on a more regular basis.
-The review will take into account increases to life expectancy and other relevant factors.
-The first review will be completed by May 2017.
+The reviews will take into account increases to life expectancy and other relevant factors.